cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

 ## Learning Objectives

 - Create a Notebook that trains a model
-- Convert the Notebook to Python scripts
+- Convert the Notebook to Python script
 - Define Azure Machine Learning Job
 - Trigger Azure Machine Learning Job